radical-cybertools/radical.entk/doc/examples/bagoftasks/bag_of_tasks.rst

 Bag of Tasks Example
 ********************

-This example shows how to use the Ensemble MD Toolkit :class:`.Pipeline` pattern to execute a single "Bag of Tasks".
-A Bag of Tasks is modeled as a :class:`.Pipeline` with just one step.
-The "instances" of the  :class:`.Pipeline` corresponds to the number of tasks in the bag.
+This example shows how to use the Ensemble Toolkit :class:`.BagofTasks` pattern to execute a single "Bag of Tasks".
+A Bag of Tasks is modeled as a :class:`.BagofTasks` with just one stage.
+The "instances" of the  :class:`.BagofTasks` corresponds to the number of tasks in the bag.

 .. figure:: ../../images/bag_of_tasks.*